 It’s a fisherman’s dream at the Naples Pier, where lines are cast without the hassle of getting a license – because the city has instated a blanket one, so you’re covered.
 While underneath and around its edges are peppered with a rainbow of sunbathers’ umbrellas, the end of the 1,000-foot-long upper deck is the gem.
 Fishermen here have plenty of space to cast a line for snook and Spanish mackerel with spectacular views of the Gulf of Mexico.

-Turtle Fever [Juno Beach, FL]
+Anglers Who Double Duty [Juno Beach, FL]

 Mammoth Atlantic Fishing from Shore [Deerfield Beach, FL]